Tapasya-12/Meteorite_Landing/README.md

 - Spending deviation ratios
 - Behavioral anomaly markers

-These features enable models to learn abnormal transaction behavior rather than relying solely on raw transactional values.
+These features help models learn abnormal transaction behavior rather than relying only on raw values.

 ---

 ## Model Training Pipeline

-Model training is implemented in `src/train_models.py` and includes the following steps:
+Implemented in `src/train_models.py`, the training workflow includes:

 - Train–test split
 - Feature scaling for numerical variables
-- One-hot encoding for categorical variables
+- One-hot encoding of categorical features
 - Class imbalance handling using SMOTE
-- Model training and probability calibration
+- Model training and calibration
-- Model serialization using Joblib
+- Serialization of trained models using Joblib

-All trained models are stored in the `models/` directory and reused during inference.
+All trained models are saved in the `models/` directory and reused during inference.

 ---